[updated September 2019]

 You’re Not Breaking a Sweat or the Right Type of Sweat

-While low intensity workouts are beneficial for weight loss, be sure that you’re also incorporating high intensity interval training (HIIT) into your weight loss program.
-Sweat-inducing exercises up your heart rate and burn more calories in less time.
+While low-intensity workouts are beneficial for weight loss, be sure that you’re also incorporating high-intensity interval training (HIIT) into your weight loss program.
+Sweat-inducing exercises up your heart rate and burns more calories in less time.
 Plus, they reduce insulin and cortisol, the hormones that cause your body to hang onto belly fat.

 You’re Getting Older

 As you get older, your body changes how it gains and loses weight.
 Both men and women experience a declining metabolic rate or the number of calories the body needs to function normally.
 The shift in hormones and metabolic rate make it difficult to lose weight.